-The Supply Technician’s main responsibility is to ensure that soldiers have enough equipment and supplies to successfully complete any task.
-From ammunition to zips, and everything in between, it will be your task to ensure the Army has everything it needs to get the job done.
+The Supply Technician’s main responsibility is to ensure that soldiers have enough equipment and supplies to successfully complete any task in both peacetime and on operations.
+From ammunition and fuel, to spare parts and clothing, it will be your task to ensure the Army has everything it needs to get the job done.

 - SpecialisationLogistics and Administration